 One has to wonder, in light of Mr. Austin Gears hobby, if there are any BDSM books in the library.
 Maybe Austin ISD can have Mr. Grape teach their pervy comprehensive sex ed to kids since he would appear to be experienced with that type of stuff.
 Is Austin ISD allowing children to be groomed by drag queens and educators?
 What is grooming?

-I am sure there it is not what it looks like, the librarians are simply making sure nobody is bullied, ever.
-They are truly tolerant and diverse individuals who would never call names or belittle someone else for their opinions, except Mr. Grape tweeted this:
+I am sure that it is not what it looks like, the librarians are simply making sure nobody is bullied, ever.
+They are truly tolerant and diverse individuals who would never call names or belittle someone else for their opinions, except that Mr. Grape tweeted this:

 So, Mr. Grape thinks a teenager who doesn’t think drag queens are good role models for children is a “bigot”?
 What makes him a bigot?
 Is it that he has a transgender parent as he admitted in his statement to city council?
 How sad that this gay adoption pioneer cannot even give a child of a transgender parent any consideration, but instead calls him a “bigot”.
 Does Mr. Grape think the teenager is a bigot because he suggested there are better role models for all youth than adult entertainers?
 Did the “guybrarian” even listen to his statement before he assumed the teen was a bigot?
 Mr. Grape is certainly aware that speakers spoke against the drag queen story hour at the city council meeting but did he even listen to the speakers or just assume they hate LGBTQ people as his tweet implies?